itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

               value: fb1d1e1ee3ac594a9b0883d96a995458
 ```

-You need to redefine the global filters as they do not get merged if you have a overwrite to allow for full control!
+Redefine the global filters, as they to allow for full control do not merge with overrides.

-## I want to configure everything myself and loose your presets
+## I want to configure everything myself and remove your presets

 No problem just use gridMergeStrategy: reset.